haiphamcoder/thefuck-rs/.github/CONTRIBUTING.md

 - Check the GitHub Actions logs for detailed error messages
 - Review the workflow files for configuration issues
 - Ensure all required secrets are properly configured

+## Development Guidelines

+### Code Style

+- Follow Rust formatting standards with `cargo fmt`
+- Use clippy for linting: `cargo clippy --all-targets --all-features -- -D warnings`
+- Write comprehensive tests for new features
+- Document public APIs with doc comments

+### Commit Messages

+Use conventional commit format:

+- `feat:` for new features
+- `fix:` for bug fixes
+- `docs:` for documentation changes
+- `style:` for formatting changes
+- `refactor:` for code refactoring
+- `test:` for adding tests
+- `chore:` for maintenance tasks

+### Pull Request Process

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests for new functionality
+5. Ensure all CI checks pass
+6. Submit a pull request with a clear description

+### Testing

+- Write unit tests for all new functionality
+- Ensure test coverage remains above 70%
+- Run integration tests for complex features
+- Test on multiple platforms when possible